xmrminer01102018/VegaToolsNConfigs/README.md

 Ubuntu MATE 18.04.1 (up to latest amdgpu-pro)

+Ubuntu MATE 18.04.2 (up to latest amdgpu-pro NOTE:Video driver is broken VNC and ssh sessions only)

 Ubuntu MATE 16.04.5 (up to amdgpu-pro 18.30)

 Ubuntu Desktop 16.04.6 (up to amdgpu-pro 18.30)